 2: Who should develop my integration?

-Many companies have experience of older lab equipment where they have been able to write simple .csv file import integrations for themselves.
-These work on the small scale, even if they tend to be manual, laborious and error prone.
-Difficulties arise when scaling up, when files become huge.
+Many companies have experience of older lab equipment where they have been able to write their own simple .csv file import integrations.
+These work when small, but are difficult to scale up.
 Any change to the process means changing the file and then retesting it.
-Building and editing the integration files is a big burden on operators – and very easy to introduce human error.
+Building and editing the integration files is a big burden on operators – and a very common way to introduce human error.

-- Create or commission a one-off bespoke integration, either using in-house resources or outsourced software expertise.
+- A one-off bespoke integration, either using in-house resources or outsourced software expertise.

-- Using or adapting the ready-made integrations that come with sample management software such as Titian’s Mosaic.
+- Using or adapting the ready-made integrations that come with sample management or LIMS software such as Titian’s Mosaic.

-A bespoke integration will be designed to your specification, which may be essential if you have an unusual process.
-However, it will take considerable time and commitment from you to manage successfully – this is especially the case if your software team do not have a background in laboratory automation and so are not aware of the equipment, regulations and processes that you work with daily.
+A bespoke integration may be a good option if you have an unusual process.
+However, it takes considerable time and commitment from you to manage successfully – this is especially if the integration provider is not familiar with laboratory automation and the equipment, regulations and processes that you work with daily.

 3: Why does it matter how my integration is tested?

-Titian Software has a good relationship with automation and software vendors and has often done integration testing at factories, against the real instruments.
-To minimise errors, Titian also goes to a lot of effort to reduce the number of clicks and user interactions needed, as well as providing guidance for operators and carefully validating files.
-The result is a much smoother and more efficient workflow as well as greater reliability.
-These attributes save time and costs over the working life of the integration.
+Titian Software often tests integrations at other vendors' factories, against the real instruments.
+To minimise errors, Titian reduces the number of clicks needed, provides user guidance and validates data files.
+The result is smoother and more efficient workflows as well as greater reliability.
+This saves time and costs over the working life of the integration.

 4: How robust does my integration need to be?